morancathy/SEIR-project-1/README.md

 Daily Searches
 -Spensor is allowed 4 searched per day.
 The farther he searches, the greater chance he has of getting lost.
 If he sleeps away from camp, he looses a level of sanity.
 -Each day that passes, Spensor looses a food and water level.

+#### Why I included this in my portfolio:
+As my very first project in the coding world and being introduced to JavaScript just 4 weeks prior to starting this project, this was an important piece of my learning journey in software development.

+Though the visuals aren't my strong point, the logic I used behind it was.
+This project demonstrates my ability to include vast amounts of logic in numerous ways to manipulate the DOM.
+This includes ability to pause, start, continue and end a user's interaction with the site.
+Hiding modals, button events, timing text bubbles, etc. all played a part.

+Much more logic was used when determining the outcome of a user's choice.
+Including a logical percentage of success for each item a user clicked on, makes the game not arbitrary.

+One of the most challenging aspects of this project was including various animations, which I taught myself how to implement into the project.
+It is very much beginner animation, however to me, it demonstrates something I never thought I was capable of doing.

+I deliberately refrained from updating the overall code, as viewing this project from time to time provides a meaningful reference point of where I started, no only because 1) this demonstrates my abilities with only 4 weeks of introduction to software development and 2) to visualize how much I have grown since then.